KristinaTika/BitPeople/README.md

 In order to start an application, you have to open terminal and type:

-yarn install
+1. yarn install
-yarn start# BitPeople
+2. yarn start